lancekindle/minesweepGB/README.md

 #### Tests

 A Test-Suite built to test the code and features I've written.
-Extensive (but not 100% coverage) testing of matrix operations, stack operations, math operations, and syntax.asm / macro features.
+Extensive (but not 100% coverage) testing of matrix operations, stack operations, math operations, and syntax.inc / macro features.
 I test some well-used macros such as *negate*, *ifa*, *increment*/*decrement*, and *math_Mult* to name a few.

 **To run the tests yourself, compile test_main.asm** just like you would do with minesweepGB.asm, and then run within bgb.
 Once run, if all tests pass, you should see a screen partially-filled with #'s and letters indicating specific tests passed.
 If you should see a '-', then a test has failed, and the game has paused testing until a button is pressed (a gameboy-button, not just a random keyboard key.
 [Enter] ought to work).